 - Ease: The dough and glaze are easy to prepare, but you’ll need a couple special tools like cookie cutters and a rolling pin.
-Plus, Nutella is super sticky and thick, so it’s easiest to use a mixer to beat all the icing ingredients together.
+Plus, Nutella is super sticky and thick, so it’s easiest to use a handheld or stand mixer to beat all the icing ingredients together.

 - Time: Though this recipe does take a few hours to complete, most of the time is spent waiting for the dough to chill.
 I promise they’re worth the wait!

 - Brick-Style Cream Cheese: Follow my #1 cream cheese rule: choose the right cream cheese for baking.
 Don’t reach for cream cheese spread sold in a tub.
 You know the stuff you schmear on bagels?
 Not that.
 Cream cheese in the tub is much thinner because it’s meant for spreading.
 You want the more solid bricks of cream cheese.
 The 8-ounce bricks of cream cheese are perfect for cooking and baking.
 You’ll need 4 ounces, or half of an 8-ounce brick, for these soft cut-out cream cheese cookies.